Swiss vote on proposal to ban face coverings in public - WTMJ

-BERLIN (AP) — Swiss voters decide Sunday on a proposal to ban face coverings, both the niqabs and burqas worn by a few Muslim women in the country and the ski masks and bandannas used by protesters.
-Polls are pointing to a close outcome.
+BERLIN (AP) — Swiss voters delivered their verdict Sunday on a proposal to ban face coverings, both the niqabs and burqas worn by a few Muslim women in the country and the ski masks and bandannas used by protesters.
+A projection after polls closed pointed to a very close result.

 The measure would outlaw covering one’s face in public places like restaurants, sports stadiums, public transport or simply walking in the street.
 There would be exceptions at religious sites and for security or health reasons, such as the face masks people are wearing now to protect against COVID-19, as well as for traditional Carnival celebrations.
 Authorities would have two years to draw up detailed legislation.